Solutions Architect Associate Exam Cheat Sheet

 An observability platform that is integrated with almost every AWS service.

-Monitor and record account activity across your AWS infrastructure.
+Monitor and record account activity across your AWS infrastructure (check this article for the differences with CloudWatch)

-- you can decide with events are tracked by creating trails
+you can decide which events are tracked by creating trails

 Taking the Online Exam with PSI